Preservation and Conservation Policy

 8.1 Disaster plan

-Gwynedd Archives Service maintains and updates a comprehensive disaster plan that is carried out by selected members of the disaster planning team.
+Gwynedd Archives Service maintains and updates a comprehensive disaster plan that is communicated to all staff members.
+There is a specialist Disaster Planning Team.

 8.2 Disaster planning training

-Training is carried out by staff of Gwynedd Archives Service on implementation of the disaster plan annually.
+Training is carried out annually by staff of Gwynedd Archives Service on implementation of the disaster plan.

 8.3 Actively preventing disasters.